Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 “C’est absolument répugnant.”

 - “It is absolutely disgusting.”
 This is a very explicit expression which I would not recommend using for just any situation.
-It is also a bit old-fashioned, and is used by older populations.
+This way of expressing a negative opinion in French is also a bit old-fashioned, and is used by older populations.

 - “It is disgusting.”
-This is the most polite way you can say that something is, well, gross.
+This is the most polite way in French to express the opinion that something is, well, gross.

 “Je trouve ça ignoble."